ianxxiao/reinforcement_learning_project/README.md

 ![image](/result_snapshot/stock_history_220180310224621355239.png)

 **Figure 1-2**: Line chart comparisons of original hourly simulated stock without balancing, and balanced stocks after 1 or 150 training episodes.
-Figure 1 is an example of using a simple linear increasing bike stock while the one in Figure 2 is a randomly generated.
+Figure 1 is an example of using a simple linear increasing bike stock; Figure 2 has a randomly generated bike stock.

 **Insight: The agent was able to manage bike stock better after more interactions with the environment.**